isomerpages/imda-disg/_about-us/Who is DISG.md

 description: ""
 ---
 ##  Digital Industry Singapore (DISG)
-<p align="justify">A joint office of the Economic Development Board (**EDB**), Enterprise Singapore (**EnterpriseSG**) and Info-communications Media Development Authority (**IMDA**).&nbsp;As a joint office, DISG drives the growth of the technology sector in the country by being a single interface for the Singapore government with industry, which enables us to better understand companies' needs.</p>
+<p align="justify">A joint office of the Economic Development Board (EDB), Enterprise Singapore (EnterpriseSG) and Info-communications Media Development Authority (IMDA).
+As a joint office, DISG drives the growth of the technology sector in the country by being a single interface for the Singapore government with industry, which enables us to better understand companies' needs.</p>

 #### **EDB**
 <p align="justify">The EDB is responsible for strategies that enhance Singapore’s